 Singapore is the best place in South East Asia to have a bank account.
 It’s worthwhile to plant a banking flag in this country.
 Decent for investments as well.
 Recommend DBS, UOB or OCBC for business banking.

 Without getting into a discussion on the benefits of productive land and the process – check out this article if you are interested. (note around 2.5 Million is needed minimum for this type of investment and relocation).

 Flag 6: Eastern European Servers

-For the paranoid or the prepared: pay with bit coin, and set up a server in Ukraine or Estonia.
-Non-euro, eastern block countries tend to be best security in the world, and have advanced IT professionals attending to your needs.
+For the paranoid or the prepared: pay with bitcoin, and set up a server in Ukraine or Estonia.
+Non-euro, eastern block countries tend to be the best security in the world, and have advanced IT professionals attending to your needs.